snrnats/doc-centre/docfx_project/react/help/calc-events.md

 * The shipment is international (i.e. the `addresses.country_iso_code` of its origin and destination addresses is different) **AND** Sorted has not received a tracking event for it in 10 or more days.
    > [!NOTE]
    >
-   > If we do not know whether a shipment is domestic or international (i.e. it does not have a `addresses.country_iso_code` recorded for both its origin and destination addresses), then it is assumed to be domestic.
+   > If Sorted do not know whether a shipment is domestic or international (that is, it does not have a `addresses.country_iso_code` recorded for both its origin and destination addresses), then it is assumed to be domestic.
 * The shipment is in a [final state](/react/help/calc-events.html#final-states) **AND** Sorted has not received a tracking event for it in three or more days.

 ## Final States

-REACT uses the concept of "final shipment states" when determining whether shipments are lost or potentially missing.
+REACT uses "final shipment states" when determining whether shipments are lost or potentially missing.
 The list of final states covers all the potential outcomes for a shipment delivery.
 Once a shipment enters a final state, its journey is considered to have ended and REACT no longer tracks it.

 The full list of final states is: